ericandrewlewis/https-http2-and-wordpress/working-with-ssl-certificates.md

 ## Concatenating certificates

 You may want to concatenate certificates into a single file, e.g. to verify a certificate is good.

-Only PEM encoded certificates can be concatenated, so convert as appropriate and concatenate them together.
+Note that only PEM encoded certificates can be concatenated.

 e.g.